Published: 27 Sep 2017

 According to Hindu texts, buying something valuable or starting a new venture on an auspicious day is highly beneficial.
 So, purchasing gold on such days is thought to bring good luck and more wealth.

-While buying gold on any given day is equally pious, buying them on any of the following 3 and a half days of the year is said to be especially auspicious.
+While buying gold on any given day is welcome, buying it on one of the following three and a half days of the year is considered especially auspicious:

-On such days as these, it’s common to see people choosing to move into a new place, get married, make important purchases or sign documents.
-It is believed that whatever one does or purchases on these auspicious days multiplies.
-Hence, many people prefer to buy gold which a symbol of prosperity in India.
-So, when one brings home gold on any of these three and a half days, the belief is that one welcomes overall prosperity into his or her life.
+On such days, it is common to see people move into a new home, get married, make an important purchase, or sign documents.
+It is believed that whatever one does or buys on these auspicious days multiplies.

-These 3.5 days are thus hoped to be heralds of golden days to come!
+May these 3.5 days long remain a herald of golden days to come!